KaTeX/KaTeX/README.md

 // '<span class="katex">...</span>'
 ```

 Make sure to include the CSS and font files, but there is no need to include the JavaScript.
+Like `render`, `renderToString` throws if it can't parse the expression.

 #### Rendering options